ArlynGajilanTR/ShiftSmart/ENGINEERING_BUILD_RULES.md

 npm run test:api               # API tests
 npm test                       # E2E tests
 npm run test:a11y              # Accessibility tests

+# Write tests for:
+# - New features (unit + integration + E2E)
+# - Bug fixes (add test that would have caught the bug)
+# - Edge cases (prevent regressions)
 ```

+**Goal:** 100% of functionality should be testable automatically.
+Manual testing should only be needed for:

+- Initial exploratory testing
+- UX/UI aesthetics
+- Accessibility verification (though automated tests cover most)

 ### Database